Like us on Facebook!

 Some of the basic traits of the Suzuki philosophy include:

-- Parental involvement - Parents are incredibly important to the Suzuki approach.
+- Parental involvement - Parents or guardians are incredibly important to the Suzuki approach.
 They attend all lessons with the child, help create and maintain a positive learning environment for the child, and assist with practicing at home during the week.

 - Listening - Children learn to speak by listening to and imitating the language they hear around them.
 The Suzuki philosophy emphasizes the importance of daily listening to recordings of the Suzuki pieces.
-These recordings of professional artists help instill the value of a beautiful tone and good musicianship to students from the beginning of their musical studies.
+These recordings of professional artists help instill the value of a beautiful tone and good musicianship for students from the very beginning of their musical studies.

 For more information please visit the Suzuki Association of the Americas website.